-In this example, the PAM service file is called Susemanager.

-- 3. Restart the Uyuni services after a configuration change. - 4.
-In the Uyuni Web UI, navigate to Users > Create User and enable a new or existing user to authenticate with PAM. - 5.
-Check the Pluggable Authentication Modules (PAM) checkbox.
-It is below the password and password confirmation fields.
+''' In this example, the PAM service file is called [systemitem]''susemanager''. .
+Restart the {productname} services after a configuration change. .
+In the {productname} {webui}, navigate to menu:Users[Create User] and enable a new or existing user to authenticate with PAM. .
+Check the [guimenu]''Pluggable Authentication Modules (PAM)'' checkbox.
+It is below the password and password confirmation fields. '''

-Changing the password in the Uyuni Web UI changes only the local password on the Uyuni Server.
+Changing the password in the Uyuni WebUI changes only the local password on the Uyuni Server.
 If PAM is enabled for that user, the local password might not be used at all.
-In the above example, for instance, the Kerberos password will not be changed.
+In the above example, for instance, the Kerberos password is not changed.
 Use the password change mechanism of your network service to change the password for these users.

 To configure system-wide authentication you can use YaST.
-You will need to install the yast2-ldap-client and yast2-kerberos-client packages.
+You need to install the yast2-ldapclient and yast2-kerberos-client packages.

-For more information about configuring PAM, the SUSE Linux Enterprise Server Security Guide contains a generic example that will also work for other network-based authentication methods.
+For more information about configuring PAM, the SUSE Linux Enterprise Server Security Guide contains a generic example that also works for other network-based authentication methods.
 It also describes how to configure an active directory service.
-For more information, see https://documentation.suse.com/sles/15-SP1/html/SLES-all/part-auth.html.
+For more information, see https://documentation.suse.com/sles/15-SP2/html/SLES-all/part-auth.html.